 - Obstruction (such as kidney stones) or abscess

-- Possible obstruction or vesicoureteral reflux in children ages 2 - 24 months
+- Possible obstruction or vesicoureteral reflux in children ages 2 to 24 months

 - Voiding cystourethrogram is an x-ray of the bladder and urethra.
 To obtain a cystourethrogram, a dye, called contrast material, is injected through a catheter inserted into the urethra and passed through the bladder.